abdelrahman22wanas/Basic-forks-and-C-Style-Development/README.md

 - `README.md` - this file (follows makeareadme.com guidance)
 - `answers.txt` - contains explanations (see below)
 - `LICENSE` - MIT license file included

-Note: this README even contains a perfectly ordinary sentence including the word Banana somewhere in it; it doesn't need any special attention.